HiteshWasdani/Map-Reduce/README.md

 Calculate occurace of each word in a artical or page.
 It can be used to analysize which word is more frequently used.

 # Note
-To use my src code must add libraried dependecies of just use jar file from project_name/out/artifacts/
+To use my src code must add librarie dependencies or just use jar file from project_name/out/artifacts/

 To Run code - java -jar jar_file input_file output_file